When 80s rock band The Knack sang ‘You Can’t Put a Price On Love’, it’s clear they were yet to come up against the UK care system.

 While low-risk residents are allowed to leave the facility during the day, many residents require ongoing supervision for their own security.

-On average, you can expect to pay £40,000 a year for a room in a care home.
+The cost of care homes vary but on average, you can expect to pay in excess of £50,000 a year for a room.

 These care home costs include almost every service the care home offers - meals, physical care, medical tests and so on - so there’s no need to worry about paying for living expenses or bills.
 There may also be some additional costs for medical requirements that aren’t covered by the home, as well as optional extras such as trips out, hairdressing and condition-led therapies.